-We’re loving the ankara turban-headwrap trend, so much so because it’s versatile – looks good on almost any type of outfit, from simple to luxurious and even looks good on english-wears.
+We’re loving the ankara turban-headwrap trend, so much so because it’s versatile – looks good on almost any type of outfit, from simple to luxurious and even looks good on English-wears.
 Ankara turbans are also easier and quick-to-tie than the traditional Gele.
 But then, to do a fashionable turban-style ankara headwrap fit for a special occasion or wedding, you need style inspiration.
-Scroll down to for step by step video tutorials on how to wrap a turban Gele with ankara fabric.
+Swipe/ scroll down to watch the 6 ways to tie an ankara turban headwrap (rurban gele).

 #2: Big Front-Knot Ankara Turban Headwrap Tutorial